okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

    > **Note:** OIN app icons are placed in a 200 x 200 pixels grid.

-* Don't use logos with both an icon and a wordmark.
-* Don't use just a wordmark logo (such as the company name).
+* Submit an icon rather than a wordmark (a logo that includes the company or product name).

    > **Note:** The company name is already listed in plain text in the OIN catalog, so adding a company name image is redundant.